"Wait!" Ruhan stepped forward slowly. He kept his voice calm so he wouldn't alarm the bandit.

 "Do you feel cold?" he asked quietly.

-"I… I'm fine," she whispered, shivering.
+"I… I'm fine," she whispered, but her trembling body betrayed her.

 Ruhan glanced toward Duran, then back at her.
 "Stay close."
 He shifted even closer.
 "The fire is small.
 We have to keep close to stay warm."

-Xiao Zhi understood.
 She nodded and let Ruhan remain beside her.

 "T-thank you for not leaving me," she finally said.
 "I know you're just doing that out of duty.
 But still, thank you."